complexvariables/ComplexRegions.jl/docs/src/paths.md

 - `curves(P)`: Return an array of the curves constituting `P`.

-In addition, default implementations are given for the following methods.
+Default implementations are given for the following methods.

 | Method | Description |
 |:-----|:-----|